10 Amazing Ways to Redeem Amex Membership Rewards Points

 qatar airways qsuite

-Japan is a bucket list destination for thousands, but the 12-plus hour flights to get there scare off many travelers.
+The 12-plus hour flights to get to Japan scare off many travelers.
 What if you could make the trip there and back in business class – and for the same amount of miles most airlines charge to fly economy?

 Your final price will depend on what time of year you go, as ANA prices business class awards at low (75,000 miles), regular (85,000 miles), and high-season (90,000 miles) levels.
 And these rates are all roundtrip, as ANA does not allow one-way bookings.

-Earlier this year, we sent Thrifty Traveler Premium+ members an award alert to book ANA's The Room Business Class for just 45,000 points each way.
+Availability to actually book at these rates can be hard to find.
+But earlier this year, we sent Thrifty Traveler Premium members an award alert to book ANA’s The Room Business Class for just 45,000 points each way.

 ANA the room premium deal

-No matter which ANA plane you're on, you'll luck out with comfortable seats, great meals, and quintessentially Japanese service.
-But look for ANA's brand new business class dubbed “The Room,” which is pictured below.
+No matter which ANA plane you’re on, you’ll luck out with comfortable seats, great meals, and quintessentially Japanese service.
+But look for ANA’s brand new business class dubbed “The Room.”

 ana business class suite